rgrrrrrba/rgrrrrrba.github.io/drafts/some-angular.md

 		<!-- endbuild -->
 	</body>

 The output path is specified in the `build:css` / `build.js` placeholder.
-Another benefit of this approach is that the development `index.html` is actually usable as is - those `<script>` and `<link>` will resolve to the un-mangled originals.

 ## File watching